kentcdodds/babel-plugin-macros/other/docs/author.md

 }
 ```

-Note that in the above example if both files were sepcified the finale locale value would
+Note that in the above example if both files were sepcified the final locale value would
-be `en_GB`, since that is the value in the plugin options.
+be `en_US`, since that is the value in the plugin config file.

 ### Keeping imports